history

 Over the years, other themes have included; disability and euthanasia, issues including prejudice, intolerance, discrimination and stigmatization, the experiences of the Roma and Sinti, the persecution of gay men under the Nazi regime, and the struggle for human rights and dignity of LGBT people since 1945.

-We are currently organising our programme of events for Holocaust Memorial Week 2024 and will update this webpage as events, timings and locations are confirmed.
-If you would like any further information about our planned programme of events for 2024, please email Holly Ward at events@essex.ac.uk.
+We are currently organising our programme of events for Holocaust Memorial Week 2025 which will take place from Monday 27 January - Friday 31 January.
+We will update this webpage as events, timings and locations are confirmed for a film screening of 'The Windermere Children'; a panel on the practices of commemoration and memorialisation organised in collaboration with the Centre for Public History; the Procession of Light and our Holocaust Memorial Service.
+If you would like any further information about our planned programme of events for 2025, please email Holly Ward or Lorena Saiano at events@essex.ac.uk.

 A poignant and uniquely challenging fusion of prose, music and rap.
 For the first time, one of the world's darkest stories is told in an entirely new way.